 Custom Internal Colours

-There are 5 colours available included in the price (Copper has a small surcharge, coz its such a PITA to do, but worth it )
+There are 5 base colours available included in the price (Copper and Sparkle have a small surcharge, coz its such a PITA to do, but worth it )

 I build these pedals in my garden workshop in Northamptonshire UK.
 That includes etching and drilling the enclosures, constructing the entire circuit ‘Point to Point’ only linking the components using only there leads, no boards or traces to dilute your signal.
 I finish the entire pedal to a standard I think looks as good inside, as it sounds on the outside.
 It might be covered up but when you’re in that moment you KNOW the mojo you have under the hood.